cloudify-cosmo/cloudify-rest-docs/source/includes/_secrets.md

 `PATCH "<manager-ip>/api/v3.1/secrets/{secret-key}/set-visibility"`

-Update the visibility of the secret.
+Update the visibility of the secret. **Supported for Cloudify Manager 4.3 and above.**

 ### URI Parameters
 * `secret-key`: The key of the secret to update.